TECHNOLOGY SUPPORTED LEARNING - TABLET PC AND EBOOKS

 FREE EBOOKS FOR ALL FIRST-YEAR UNDERGRADUATES ON COMPUTING COURSES

-First year computing students at Plymouth University have access to free of charge eBook versions of textbooks.
+First year computing students at University of Plymouth have access to free of charge eBook versions of textbooks.
 The eBook package is worth over £300 and covers core first year modules and can be downloaded to computer, laptop, iPad, iPhone, Android phone or Android tablet.

 This exciting initiative facilitates the learning process and enables lecturers and students to annotate texts and share their notes and views online.